 - Sell a call contract for each 100 shares of stock you own.
-One contract represents 100 shares of stock.
+One call contract represents 100 shares of stock.
 If you own 500 shares of stock, you can sell up to 5 call contracts against that position.
-You can also sell less than 5 contracts, which means if the call options are exercised you will retain part of your stock position.
+You can also sell less than 5 contracts, which means if the call options are exercised you won't have to relinquish all of your stock position.
 In this example, if you sell 3 contracts, and the price is above the strike price at expiration, 300 of your shares will be called away, but you will still have 200 remaining.

 - Wait for the call to be exercised or to expire.
-You are making money off the premium the buyer of the option is paying you.
-If the premium is $0.10 per share, you make that full premium if you hold option until expiration and it is not exercised.
-You can buy back the option before expiry, but there is little reason to do so, and thus isn't usually part of the strategy.
+You are making money off the premium the buyer of the call option pays to you.
+If the premium is $0.10 per share, you make that full premium if the buyer holds the option until expiration and it is not exercised.
+You can buy back the option before expiry, but there is little reason to do so, and this isn't usually part of the strategy.

 Risks and Rewards of the Covered Call Options Strategy

+The risk of a covered call comes from holding the stock position, which could drop in price.
 Your maximum loss occurs if the stock goes to zero.
-Therefore, you maximum loss per share is:
+Therefore, you would calculate your maximum loss per share as:

 You can only profit on the stock up to the strike price of the options contracts you sold.
-Therefore, your maximum profit is:
+Therefore, calculate your maximum profit as: